multivvac/raft.tla/README.md

 Modified by Ovidiu Marcu

+How to run?

+1)
+You can run one configuration see raft.cfg with: `./tlc.py -n --trace-name Terr1 --dot --coverage 1 mc raft.tla`, at last commit.

+OR

+2)
+check the following with the Toolbox:

+git checkout b7dffa9045541acd73568ee0a161ea60d919e298

 State constraint for model checking

 (\A i \in Server: currentTerm[i] <= 3 /\ Len(log[i]) <= 3 ) /\ (\A m \in DOMAIN messages: messages[m] <= 1)

 Disable Profiling in TLC Options.
+See screenshots for initializing model and expected results.

+TLC command line parameters: -coverage 1
 My model

 ---- MODULE MC ----